 The SWAG Cancer Alliance is funding sustainable changes to pathways in order to support meeting cancer waiting times standard.
 There are a number of standards which measure NHS performance in the quality and timely delivery of cancer care, for further information please click below.

-Best Practice Pathways
+Best Practice Pathways (BPTP's)

 Delivery and implementation of optimal timed pathways will improve times to treatment, and reduce variation across the alliance.
 Please follow the below link for guidance on how to achieve diagnosis within 14 days and diagnosis within 28 days for colorectal, lung and prostate cancer pathways.

 Following the Promise Trial we have made some major changes to our prostate cancer pathway across the South West.
-Dr Raj Persad talks about these changes and the benefits of targeting more specific areas earlier on in the pathway.
+Professor Raj Persad talks about these changes and the benefits of targeting more specific areas earlier on in the pathway.

 NICE has published the latest impact report highlighting substantial improvements in the diagnosis and treatment of prostate cancer over the last 20 years.